GrupEstructuraElectronicaSimetria/cosymlib/docs/usage.rst

 any of the basic calculations above.
 We could, for instance, use directly ``cosym`` to calculate the previous shape measure using the following command::

-$ cosym struct.xyz -shp_m SP-4 -s
+    $ cosym struct.xyz -shp_m SP-4 -shp_s

 Note that when using ``cosym`` some of the optional flags in ``shape`` change to indicate which type of calculation we would like to perform.
 For instance, ``-m`` becomes ``-shp_m`` to distinguish it from a symmetry measure ( ``-m`` flag in ``sym``) that becomes ``-sym_m`` when called from ``cosym``.
-On the other hand, other arguments such as ``-s``, which have the same meaning when calculating shape, symmetry or chirality measures, remain unchanged when used in combination with the general ``cosym`` script.
+On the other hand, other arguments such as ``-shp_s``, which have the same meaning when calculating shape, symmetry or chirality measures, remain unchanged when used in combination with the general ``cosym`` script.